SandhyaD83/ReactWeather-new/README.md

 # Weather App

-This Weather app is built using HTML,CSS,JavaScript and React
+This Weather app is built using HTML,CSS,JavaScript and React and downloads data from openweathermap using Api key

 ## Description